antekrtalic/Landing-Page/README.md

 # Landing-Page
-Just a basic Landing Page
+Just a basic Landing Page created with a purpose to practice flexbox.